austin006/austin006.github.io/README.md

 | Portuguese | 2 Years | Volunteer Experience |
 | Spanish | 40 | Volunteer Experience |

-### OTHER WORK EXPERIENCE
+## OTHER WORK EXPERIENCE

 - **Youth Summer Camp Counselor**, _FSY_
     - May 2024 - July 2024
     - Led and mentored 150+ youth while developing interpersonal skills and gain professional leadership experience in a high-energy, religious-centered environment

 - **Sales Representative**, _Pure Energy_
     - July 2023 - September 2023
     - Drove sales through upselling products based on customer needs, concerns, and preferences

 - **Cook**, _Zaxby's_
     - June 2020 - June 2021
     - Employee of the Month Award (August 2020)
     - Trained in food safety and handling, DSHS-Approved Food Handler Training

 - **Soccer Referee**, _South Texas Soccer Referees_
     - May 2019 - June 2021
     - Certified STSR referee for 2019, 2020, 2021, & 2024
     - Educated athletes, coaches and fellow officials about game rules and regulations

-### VOLUNTEER SERVICE
+## VOLUNTEER SERVICE

-**Full-Time Volunteer**

-_The Church of Jesus Christ of Latter-day Saints_
+- **Full-Time Volunteer**, _The Church of Jesus Christ of Latter-day Saints_, Brazil

-Vitória, ES, Brazil

-July 2021 - July 2023
+    - July 2021 - July 2023

-* Met, conversed with, and taught over 50 individuals and families on a weekly basis
+    - Met, conversed with, and taught over 50 individuals and families on a weekly basis
-* Organized and led 10+ workshops on goal setting, relationship building, and leadership skills for groups of 20-30 full-time volunteers
+    - Organized and led 10+ workshops on goal setting, relationship building, and leadership skills for groups of 20-30 full-time volunteers
-* Supervised as Financial Administrator for 8 months managing 30+ houses and apartments
+    - Supervised as Financial Administrator for 8 months managing 30+ houses and apartments
-* Taught English as a second language to 5-8 community members weekl
+    - Taught English as a second language to 5-8 community members weekly

-### OTHER
+## OTHER

 * Proficient pianist, organist, and violinist
 * High School Varsity Soccer Captain

-_Last updated on January 28, 2025_
+_Last updated January 28, 2025_